Mac-Stat-212/212Project_Nibia-Natalia-Frida/README.md

 Users can select the state to visualize annual tree cover loss from 2001 to 2023, smoothed using a 3-year rolling average.

 The third tab shows national annual tree cover loss over time, with colored rectangles indicating the political leaning of each administration.
-This tab helps contextualizes environmental changes alongside shifts in governance.
+This tab helps contextualize environmental changes alongside shifts in governance.

 Each tab includes explanatory text that walks the  users through each of the visualizations and provides the necessary context.